teleprint-me/fixed-point/docs/ieee-notes.md

-# IEEE-754 Notes
+# Notes for Floating-point Precision

 ## Floating-Point Binary Formats

 IEEE-754 defines five basic formats, but this document will focus on three binary formats, excluding the decimal formats as they are out of scope.

-- Primary binary formats: 32-bit, 64-bit, and 128-bit.
+- **Primary binary formats**: 32-bit, 64-bit, and 128-bit.

 The specification allows for extended formats, including a 16-bit format, Google Brain float (B16), and a custom 8-bit float for computational efficiency.

-- Covered formats: 32-bit, 16-bit, B16, and 8-bit.
+- **Covered formats**: 32-bit, 16-bit, B16, and 8-bit.
 Examples may include 64-bit for visual comparison and context.

+## Specification

-### Specification Conformance
+### Conformance

 - Provide methods to initialize, encode, decode, and free information.